rachit-j/kasm-multi-server/developers-guide.md

 }
 ```

-Since Kasm uses the ports 22 (ssh), 5432 (database), 6379 (redis), and 443 (web), we need to allow connections to those ports from the security group.
+Since Kasm uses ports 22 (ssh), 5432 (database), 6379 (redis), and 443 (web), we need to allow connections to those ports from the security group.
 This is where we create our security group so that the resources can access each other.

 ```
 resource "aws_security_group" "kasm_sg" {